unitymakesus/rtp/wp-content/plugins/user-role-editor/readme.txt

 * Fix: "JQMIGRATE: jquery.fn.resize() event shorthand is deprecated" notice was fixed.
 * Fix: "JQMIGRATE: jQuery.fn.click() event shorthand is deprecated" notice was fixed.
 * Fix: "JQMIGRATE: Number-typed values are deprecated for jQuery.fn.css( (property name), value )" notice was fixed.

-= [4.57.1] 10.12.2020 =
-* Fix: Nextgen Gallery's user capabilities were not shown as granted after current role change via roles selection dropdown list.
-* Fix: PHP Warning:  The magic method __wakeup() must have public visibility. __wakeup() method was defined as private as a part of the Singleton design partern.
-Method was redefined as public but with exception inside to prevent its usage.
-* Update: jQuery [MultiSelect](http://multiple-select.wenzhixin.net.cn/) plugin  was updated to version 1.5.2

-= [4.57] 09.11.2020 =
-* Update: Marked as compatible with WordPress 5.6.
-* Update: " jQuery( document ).ready( handler ) " was replaced globally with " jQuery( handler ) " for compatibility with [jQuery 3.0](https://api.jquery.com/ready/) and WordPress 5.6.
-* Update: jQuery UI CSS was updated to version 1.12.1
-* Fix: "Grant Roles" button produced JavaScript error, if single user without any role granted (None) was selected.

 File changelog.txt contains the full list of changes.